Why is there anything at all?: On timescales

 The question does not include the timing of when anything came to exist.

 Some have suggested the possibility of an infinite regress, where, if an entity cannot come from nothing and this concept is mutually exclusive from something, there must have always been something that caused the previous effect, with this causal chain (either deterministic or probabilistic) extending infinitely back in time.

 Arguments against attempting to answer the question

 The question is outside our experience

+Stephen Law compared the question to asking "what is north of the North Pole?"

 Philosopher Stephen Law has said the question may not need answering, as it is attempting to answer a question that is outside a spacetime setting while being within a spacetime setting.
 He compares the question to asking "what is north of the North Pole?"

 Causation may not apply

 The ancient Greek philosopher Aristotle argued that everything in the universe must have a cause, culminating in an ultimate uncaused cause.
 (See Four causes.)

 However, David Hume argued that a cause may not be necessary in the case of the formation of the universe.
-Whilst we expect that everything has a cause because of our experience of the necessity of causes, the formation of the universe is outside our experience and may be subject to different rules.
-Kant supports and extends this argument.
+Whilst we expect that everything has a cause because of our experience for the necessity of causation, the formation of the universe is outside our experience and may be subject to different rules.
+Kant supported and extended Hume's argument.